jennybc/happy-git-with-r/03_workshops.Rmd

 **It is vital that you attempt to set up your system in advance.
 You cannot show up at the workshop with no preparation and keep up!**

-These are battle-tested instructions, so most will succeed.
-We believe in you!
-If you have trouble, reach out for help and stick with it.
-If we have not pointed you to a specific forum dedicated to your workshop (check below), you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to your workshop (no promises).

 Try this.
 Best case scenario is about 1 - 2 hours.
 If you hit a wall, we will help:

   * [Register a free GitHub account](#github-acct).